• Menu

 Manage Your Own Expectations First

 Your planning will go a lot smoother and you’ll avoid a lot of stress if you manage your expectations from the beginning.
+You have to remember two things:

-It really is all about YOU
+1. It really is all about YOU

 First, take a deep breath and remember that this is your big day and (hopefully) the last wedding you’ll ever have.
 And you have every right to do it your way.

-Don’t Expect Everyone to Be Thrilled
+2. Don’t Expect Everyone to Be Thrilled

-It’s also important to understand that not every single person you invite will agree with your choice to have a destination wedding.
-Some people will resist.
 Destination weddings are a pretty novel concept and some people are just stuck on tradition and resist the unknown.
 Others won’t be able to afford it.
 Some can’t travel for health reasons.
 The list goes on and on.
 Knowing this from the get-go is half the battle, my friend.

 Managing Your Family’s Expectations